London County Council

-London County Council (LCC) was the principal local government body for the County of London throughout its existence from 1889 to 1965, and the first London-wide general municipal authority to be directly elected.
+The London County Council (LCC) was the principal local government body for the County of London throughout its existence from 1889 to 1965, and the first London-wide general municipal authority to be directly elected.
 It covered the area today known as Inner London and was replaced by the Greater London Council.
 The LCC was the largest, most significant and most ambitious English municipal authority of its day.

 History

-By the 19th century, the City of London Corporation covered only a small fraction of metropolitan London.
-From 1855, the Metropolitan Board of Works (MBW) had certain powers across the metropolis, but it was appointed rather than elected.
-Many powers remained in the hands of traditional bodies such as parishes and the counties of Middlesex, Surrey and Kent.
-The creation of the LCC in 1889, as part of the Local Government Act 1888, was forced by a succession of scandals involving the MBW, and was also prompted by a general desire to create a competent government for the city, capable of strategising and delivering services effectively.
-While the Conservative government of the day would have preferred not to create a single body covering the whole of London, their electoral pact with Liberal Unionists led them to this policy.
-It was established as a provisional council on 31 January 1889 and came into its powers on 21 March 1889.
-Shortly after its creation a Royal Commission on the Amalgamation of the City and County of London considered the means for amalgamation with the City of London.
-Although this was not achieved, it led to the creation of 28 metropolitan boroughs as lower tier authorities to replace the various local vestries and boards in 1900; they assumed some powers of the LCC and shared others.
+By the 19th century, the City of London Corporation covered only a small fraction of the metropolis.
+From 1855, the Metropolitan Board of Works (MBW) had certain powers across what is now Inner London, but it was appointed rather than elected.
+Many powers remained in the hands of traditional bodies such as parishes and the counties of Middlesex, Surrey, and Kent.
+The Local Government Act 1888 created a new County of London, with effect from 1889, and the English county councils, of which LCC was one.
+This followed a succession of scandals involving the MBW - which was abolished on LCC's creation - and was also prompted by a general desire to create a competent government for the metropolitan area, capable of delivering strategic services effectively.
+The Conservative government of the day would have preferred not to create a single body covering the whole of the new County of London, but its electoral pact with the Liberal Unionists led it to this policy.
+LCC was established as a provisional council on 31 January 1889 and came into its powers on 21 March 1889.

+In the first elections to the LCC, in January 1889, the Progressive Party, closely allied to the Liberal Party, won seventy of the 118 seats.
+It lost power in 1907 to the Municipal Reform Party (a Conservative organisation) under Richard Robinson.

+The LCC provided very few services within the ancient City of London, where the existing Corporation had a near-monopoly of local governance.
+Shortly after its creation, a Royal Commission on the Amalgamation of the City and County of London considered the means for amalgamating the two.
+Although this was not achieved, it led to the creation of 28 metropolitan boroughs as lower tier authorities, replacing the various local vestries and boards in 1900; these boroughs also assumed some powers of the LCC and shared others.